igorski/soundcloud-iframe-analytics/README.md

-SoundCloud IFRAME Analytics
+SoundCloud iframe Analytics
 ===========================

-A minimal library that attaches Google Analytics event tracking to user interactions performed on embedded SoundCloud iframes, both on single tracks as well as playlists.
-It should work from IE8 upwards - though the real concern with compatibility is probably restricted to the requirements of the SoundCloud embed itself -
+SoundCloud Iframe Analytics (SIA) is a minimal library that attaches Google Analytics event tracking to user interactions performed on SoundCloud iframes embedded within your HTML page, both on single tracks as well as full playlists.

 This allows you to track user behaviour as well as have the events act as beacons to more accurately see page session duration.
 It also helps you in finding out how popular some of your tracks are ;)

-Several versions of Google Analytics trackers are supported, namely:
+Multiple versions of the Google Analytics tracker are supported, namely:

 * Global Site Tag (gtag)
 * analytics.js (ga)